szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio-while-making-coffee.md

 ['Boiled water', 'Ground coffee', 'Coffee not ready!']
 ```

 Obviously, both water boiling and coffee bean grinding need to be completed before the brewing can start!
-Furthermore, if you prefer a manual pourover coffee method like me, you will be restricted to the brewing process and unable to do anything else concurrently.
+Furthermore, if you prefer a manual pourover coffee method like me, you will be stuck to the brewing process and unable to do anything else concurrently.
 Therefore, `brew_coffee` becomes a blocking function.

 ```python
 # make_coffee_blocking_correct.py